 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Possible positions for graduates of this major include sport supervisors, programmers, and managers in local park and recreation departments, not for profit organizations (e.g., YMCA, Boys & Girls Club) as well as community relations and programming positions with professional and local sport organizations.
+Possible positions for graduates of this major include sport supervisors, programmers and managers in local park and recreation departments, nonprofit organizations (e.g., YMCA, Boys and Girls Club), as well as community relations and programming positions with professional and local sport organizations.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: